Georgia boy, 6, dies suddenly while taking pictures with baseball teammates

 “If he didn't like his time, he'd say, 'Let me do it again,' and he'd take off running the bases again,” Chapman said.

-Brantley was with his fellow players, who were all 7 and 8 — about one year older than him, on the Mustangs for team pictures Thursday night.
+Brantley was with his fellow players, who were all 7 and 8 — about one year older than him — for the Mustangs team pictures Thursday night.
 They had snapped all the individual pictures when Chapman tried to round up all 12 players for the team shot.

 As the photographer was lining up the players for the team picture, Brantley grabbed his back and fell forward, according to Chapman.
 The coach and the child's grandfather called 911.